gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 ### Nordic nRF

 The [nrf-rs/nrf-hal](https://github.com/nrf-rs/nrf-hal) repo provides a Rust HAL for the nRF51, nRF52 and nRF91 families of microcontrollers[^bib-nrf-rs-nrf-hal].

+### SiFive

+The rustup target `riscv32imac-unknown-none-elf` is available to cross-compile for the Freedom E310 (e.g. the HiFive1).

 ## IDEs